 The Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability is accepting submissions.
 A submission is the main way people and organisations can provide information to the Royal Commission about their experiences of violence, neglect, abuse or exploitation of people with disability.
 Anybody can make a submission.
 Submissions can be made using the form available on the Royal Commission Submissions page.
-An Easy Read version of the form is also available.

 You can contact the Disability Royal Commission: